 There have been many amazing testimonies from our graduated students.

-Meet Mukhwana Joshua.
-While in Senior High School in Mbale Town.
-He went through C.E.R.F. training with his parents, both pastors of a church in Mbale.
+Take Mukhwana Joshua.
+While in Senior High School in Mbale Town, he went through C.E.R.F. training with his parents, both pastors of a church in Mbale.
 A week or so after he had completed his training, a fellow student was injured with a compound fracture of the femur while playing soccer during school.
 Just as improper, life threatening measures were about to be taken by school officials, Joshua took control of the scene and applied his newly acquired first aid principals, possibly saving the boy’s life… most certainly his leg!
 School officials were so impressed they let him move to the hospital with the injured friend AND paid his transport home.
 A very big deal in Uganda!
 Subsequently Joshua has become the official Medical First Responder for his school and is now one of our C.E.R.F. instructors.

 Creating Sustainable Independent Health Practices